cloud-ark/kubeplus/Guidelines.md

 extension mechanisms of Aggregated API servers and Custom Sub-resources.
 These mechanisms will allow you to continue using kubectl as the primary interaction point for your Operator.
 Refer to [this blog post](https://medium.com/@cloudark/comparing-kubernetes-api-extension-mechanisms-of-custom-resource-definition-and-aggregated-api-64f4ca6d0966) to learn more about them.
-So before considering to introduce new CLI for your Operator, validate if you can use these mechanisms instead.
+Before considering to introduce new CLI for your Operator, validate if you can use these mechanisms instead.

 ## 3) Decide Custom Resource Metrics Collection strategy